 Her 17 albums and striking live performances played a crucial role in the formation of rock and roll guitar.
 Elvis Presley, Jerry Lee Lewis, Johnny Cash, Little Richard and Chuck Berry each cited her as a major inspiration.

-Music wouldn’t be what it is today without Tharpe’s influence, and despite being criminally underrated for decades, she was finally inducted into the Rock and Roll Hall of Fame this year.
+Music wouldn’t be what it is today without Tharpe’s influence, and despite being criminally underrated for decades, she was finally inducted into the Rock and Roll Hall of Fame in 2018.

 2. Sippie Wallace

 “Women Be Wise” and “Mighty Tight Woman” may be associated with Bonnie Raitt, who featured the songs on her debut album in 1971, but Sippie Wallace is the legendary woman behind them.

 Wallace was one the standout American blues stars of the 1920s.
 Despite only recording four albums in her lifetime, she was a pioneer for blues singers and songwriters across the world.

 The songstress left show business to become a church organist, singer, and choir director in Detroit until the 1960s, when she successfully resumed her career, playing the blues until her death in 1986.

 3. Bessie Smith